-89. A comparison of responses to various questions indicates that 41.1% of the States which take steps to address statelessness in cases where the person is not an asylum seeker or refugee under Question 15.b. also reported that they have procedures in place to identify cases of statelessness under Question 13.a. and that they include a mechanism in the refugee status determination procedure to identify cases of statelessness under Question 14.a.23

-90. Roughly half of the participating States have procedures for identifying cases of statelessness.
-Only 20.6% of all participating States indicate that they take steps to address statelessness under both Questions 15.a. and 15.b. and that they have a procedure to identify stateless persons (13.a.) as well as stateless asylum applicants (14.a.).
-Less then 1⁄4 of the States participating in this survey, therefore, report that they have the capacity to identify cases of statelessness arising both within and external to the asylum system and have introduced mechanisms to address statelessness problems.
+- 89. A comparison of responses to various questions indicates that 25% of the States which take steps to address statelessness in cases where the person is not an asylum seeker or refugee under Question 15.b. also reported that they have procedures in place to identify cases of statelessness under Question 13.a. and that they include a mechanism in the refugee status determination procedure to identify cases of statelessness under Question 14.a. - 90.
+Just over half of the participating States have procedures for identifying cases of statelessness.
+Only 10.8% of all participating States indicate that they take steps to address statelessness under both Questions 15.a. and 15.b. and that they have a procedure to identify stateless persons (13.a.) as well as stateless asylum applicants (14.a.).
+Approximately only 1/10th of the States participating in this survey, therefore, report that they have the capacity to identify cases of statelessness arising both within and external to the asylum system and have introduced mechanisms to address statelessness problems.
 This is a remarkable statistic, given the high priority under international law given to the avoidance and reduction of statelessness and the protection of stateless persons.
 It stands as a backdrop to interpretation of all responses given to this survey, as it suggests that while States are encountering certain problems of statelessness, many cases go undetected.
-Moreover, once a case is established, there is little or no recourse for the individual in terms of seeking specific assistance with regard to their statelessness.

-Recommendation: UNHCR to actively disseminate information and train government counterparts on appropriate mechanisms for identifying, recording, and resolving cases of statelessness and furthering the protection of stateless persons.
+Moreover, once a case is established, there is little or no recourse for the individual in terms of seeking specific assistance with regard to their statelessness. - Recommendation: UNHCR to actively disseminate information and train government counterparts on appropriate mechanisms for identifying, recording, and resolving cases of statelessness and furthering the protection of stateless persons.

-Survey Question 16: Do permanent and lawfully resident stateless persons: a.
+Do permanent and lawfully resident stateless persons: a.
 Receive identification and travel documents? b.
 Have facilitated access to naturalization under national law?

-91.Under Question 16.a., 80.9% of States confirmed that they provide identification and travel documents to permanent and lawfully resident stateless persons.
-The regional breakdown of these countries is 56.4% Europe, 20% Middle East/Asia, 12.7% Americas, and 10.9% Africa.
-7.4% of States report they do not provide such documentation to permanent and lawfully resident stateless persons.
-11.7% of States did not respond to this question.QuestionNoNo recognized as a stateless person should be issued an identity and travel document.
-A model travel document is outlined in the Schedule to the Convention.
-While it is positive to note that more than 80% of participating States report they provide this documentation, all States are encouraged to issue identity and travel documents to recognized stateless persons resident on their territory.24
+91. Under Question 16.a., 78.4% of States confirmed that they provide identification and travel documents to permanent and lawfully resident stateless persons.
+The regional breakdown of these countries is 53.4% Europe, 20.7% Middle East/Asia, 15.6% Americas, and 10.3% Africa.
+9.4% of States report they do not provide such documentation to permanent and lawfully resident stateless persons.
+12.2% of States did not respond to this question.